 Much like the first game, Dying Light 2 will feature online cooperative multiplayer, with up to three other players.
 You’ll be able to invite them to your world to complete missions or other tasks, but it’s unclear what — if any — changes will be added that improve the online experience.
 With player choice being such a focal point, Techland encourages you to see the consequences of other players’ decisions in their “versions” of the world.
 Likewise, they can do the same when they enter your world.

-Although Dying Light 2‘s release date hasn’t been announced, there is a good amount of DLC that is planned in the future.
+There is a good amount of DLC that is planned in the future for Dying Light 2.
 Actually, the game has planned out about four years of DLC for players to enjoy.
 In an interview with Prankser101, lead game designer Tymon Smektala mentions that the original Dying Light was supported for four years after the release, “…and the plan for Dying Light 2 is exactly the same.”
-He goes on to say “We know that a lot of fans will be waiting for DLCs, updates, extra stuff they can get their hands on.
+He goes on to say, “We know that a lot of fans will be waiting for DLCs, updates, extra stuff they can get their hands on.
 And we promise to deliver them just that.”
 So players can be excited to know that there will be DLC scheduled.
 A lot of DLC.

 The real question is, will there be DLC that comes out at the same time as the game?
 If that’s the case, then you may want to wait to pre-order, just in case there’s a bundle deal.
 Speaking of pre-orders…